Areco892/cse134B-hw4-part5/src/pages/posts/fable-1.md

 Just at that moment Little Red Riding Hood's father was passing the cottage and heard her scream.
 He rushed in and with his axe chopped off Mr. Wolf's head.
 Everybody was happy that Little Red Riding Hood had escaped the wolf.
 Then Little Red Riding Hood's father carried her home and they lived happily ever after.

+**Moral of the Story**: "Always follow the rules and listen to the advice of those who care for you, especially when you're in unfamiliar situations."